 Certain items although durable in nature, may fall into other coverage categories, such as prosthetic Appliances or orthotic devices.
+Custom fit orthotics cannot be obtained through ConnectDME.

 Emergency Care Services

 Services provided for treatment of an Injury, Illness or condition manifesting itself by acute symptoms of sufficient severity, including severe pain, such that a reasonable and prudent layperson could expect the absence of medical attention to result in: